--The Wild Valley Road trailhead parking lot at the southern end of the trail has been closed by the DNR until late May 2017.
+The Wild Valley Road Trailhead parking lot at the southern end of the trail has been closed until late May 2017.
+This is a yearly seasonal closure.
 There is no parking on Wild Valley Road.

 - North of Two Harbors in the Co Rd 301 to Castle Danger section: The Encampment River Bridge is out permanently.
 Here are the directions for a 6.8 mile roadwalk around this section:

 - From Co Rd 301 (Fors Rd) trailhead parking lot, take the SHT 0.4 miles until it crosses Co Rd 3 (Hwy 3).
 Turn left (northeast) and go 4.7 miles to West Castle Danger Road.
 Turn right (east) and go 1.6 miles to where SHT crosses road.
 Go left on SHT 0.1 miles to Castle Danger Trailhead parking lot.